GridFormat 0.2.1

 • template<typename Grid, typename Cell> struct CellPoints;

 This trait exposes how one can iterate over the points of an individual grid cell.
 Specializations must provide a static function get(const Grid&, const Cell&) that returns a range of points that are contained within the given cell.
-Note that the value_type of the returned range must match the point type deduced from the Points trait.
+Note that the value_type of the returned range must be convertible to the point type deduced from the Points trait.
 Moreover, point ordering is expected to follow the conventions used by VTK.
 Following the above example, an implementation of this trait could look like this:

 namespace GridFormat::Traits {